-The Zero-G is NASA's premier facility for conducting ground-based microgravity research.
+The Zero Gravity Facility is NASA's premier facility for conducting ground-based microgravity research.
 The facility is used by investigators from around the world to study the effects of microgravity on physical phenomena such as combustion, fluid physics, biotechnology, and materials science.

 Touch and drag to view the 360-degree image